 The Next Generation Life Support project develops technologies needed for humans to live and work safely and productively in space

-The Next Generation Life Support (NGLS) project is developing new technologies to enable critical capabilities for Environmental Control and Life Support (ECLS), Extravehicular Activity (EVA), and in situ resource utilization (ISRU), required to extend human presence beyond low Earth orbit into the solar system.
+The Next Generation Life Support (NGLS) project is developing new technologies to enable critical capabilities for Environmental Control and Life Support (ECLS) and Extravehicular Activity (EVA) required to extend human presence beyond low Earth orbit into the solar system.
 The selected technologies within each of these areas are focused on increasing safety, performance, affordability and vehicle self-sufficiency while decreasing requirements for consumables and other vehicle resources, including mass, volume and power.
-The primary project goal is to advance the maturity of candidate technologies and infuse them into Advanced Exploration Systems (AES) projects for eventual flight demonstration and utilization.
+The primary project goal is to advance the maturity of candidate technologies and infuse them into Advanced Exploration Systems (AES) and International Space Station (ISS) projects for eventual flight demonstration and utilization.

 NGLS seeks to address these issues by providing several novel solutions: